 You may be entitled to one or more of the following types of financial support:

-- You may be eligible for other benefits if you have children living at home or a low household income.
+- You may be eligible for other benefits if you have children living at home or are on a low household income.

 If you have been diagnosed with MS, you must tell the Driver and Vehicle Licensing Agency (DVLA) and also inform your insurance company.